Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What should I be wary of?

-Print your online receipts.
+- Print your online receipts.
 When completing a check-out online, make sure that you print or email yourself a copy of the receipt.
-This will help you in lodging a dispute if the goods are never received.
+This will help you to lodge a dispute if the goods are never received.

-Save credit card receipts.
+- Save credit card receipts.
 When using your credit card in a store, you should always check the receipt before signing it.
-Also, save all receipts until the next billing cycle to ensure that it is accurate.
+Also, save all receipts until the next billing cycle to ensure that it’s accurate.